hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Oh thx Fran√ßois happy to hear that

 [9:36:22](#DOceXgHtonBYAZ_fgZ5b26YGeM4llEsE1ymNcoLB2VA) <planetsizecpu (Jose Luis)>:
 There is also the gold question.
 The collected bags are deleted from the face tree, so the gravity loop is shorter and faster along the game, it may seem an issue but is not.
-That allows the guards to go smarter because they know the gold is vanishing. Ì†ΩÌ∏Ü
+That allows the guards to go smarter because they know the gold is vanishing. üòÜ

 ## 8-May-2021